e-fx/e-fx.github.io/_posts/2023-05-13- the USDJPY has difficulty finding direction.md

 layout: post
 title:  the USDJPY has difficulty finding direction
 subtitle: On the recent situation where the dollar buying and yen buying are crossing.
-description: On the recent situation where the dollar buying and yen buying are crossing, the USDJPY has difficulty finding direction.
+description: Both dollars and yen has been volatile and unpredictable.

 image: https://e-fx.github.io/assets/img/news-20230514.jpg
 category: news
 tags: